5 Best Credit Card Payoff Calculators

 - The number of months you will save if you make extra payments

 - The total amount you’d pay at the current payment amount

 - The total amount you’d pay with increased payments

 - The amount you’d save making extra payments

-Most credit card calculators create a repayment plan with your highest interest rate debts getting paid off first.
-With this calculator, you can enter up to 20 credit cards, their balances, interest rate, any promotional rate and its expiration months, and your minimum payment.
-You can then choose whether to pay off your debts in order of highest interest rate first or lowest balance first.
+This credit card calculator from WhatstheCost.com grants you the option to pay off debts using the snowball approach.
+Enter up to 20 credit cards, their balances, interest rate, any promotional rate and its expiration months, and your minimum payment into the credit card payoff calculator.
+You can also choose whether to pay off your debts in order of decreasing interest rate (avalanche approach) or increasing balance (snowball method).

 Whichever method you choose, the calculator lets you know the benefits (and costs) of paying your debts via the chosen way versus the other way.
 It will also explain whether you would benefit from consolidating your loan, which is when you combine multiple debts into a single monthly payment.